leonrodenburg/ali-cli/README.md

 #### Prequisite: Generating a key

+To encrypt or decrypt data, we first need a key:

 `ali crypto generate-key -k KEYFILE`

 The generated secret key will be put in the `KEYFILE` path.
 This file is extremely important and should be kept somewhere safe.
 If the key file is lost,